Online privacy protection only works when we all participate

 Step 3: Use an actually secure DNS provideer.

-Considering Google decided to be evil and does the same mass data hervesting and privacy violations as every other big tech company, we shouldn’t be using anything they touch.
+Considering Google decided to be evil (notice those are 3 separate links) and does the same mass data hervesting and privacy violations as every other big tech company, we shouldn’t be using anything they touch.
 However, the least we can do and still have a compatible browser is to stop using their “secure” DNS provider anyhow..